 4. Mopane worms

 Mopane worms are a type of caterpillar that is a delicacy in Botswana.
 They are usually dried, boiled, fried, and served as a snack or side dish.
-Mopane worms are high in protein and are a favorite among locals, and they are usually served with pap or other starchy dishes.
+Mopane worms are high in protein and are a favourite among locals, and they are usually served with pap or other starchy dishes.

 5. Mogatla

-Mogatla, literally meaning “oxtail” in Setswana, is a stew savored across Botswana.
+Mogatla, literally meaning “oxtail” in Setswana, is a stew savored across this Southern African country.
 This popular food in Botswana could be regarded as a national comfort food because of its deep ties with Botswana’s culture.
 Batswana commonly generate income by raising and selling cattle.
 During special events, they tend to reserve the cheaper parts of the animal, such as the tail for food.
 Although oxtail takes a long time to cook due to its bone weight and tough meat, it becomes a flavorful stew after being cooked with onions, tomatoes, broth, and bay leaves.

 6. Memoto